mdopp/simple-sonoff-server/README.md

 # Simple SONOFF Server

+**DISCONTINUED due to certification problems on newer firmwares.
+See [this issue](https://github.com/mdopp/simple-sonoff-server/issues/28) for details.**

 Current State => Not finished yet, but works most of the time.

 A lot of this code is based on the findings in this blog